hneemann/Digital/src/main/dig/hdl/HowTo.md

 ### The Commands to Execute

 The `.config` File describes two things.
-At first it defines which external executables are needed to be started to run a circuit on a specific board.
+At first, it defines which external executables are needed to be started to run a circuit on a specific board.
 And second it creates the files which are required to run a circuit on a specific board.